The Best Metro Hikes In And Around Rotterdam

 Perhaps the most varied walk that can be made in the Rijnmond area.
 Beach, dunes, forest, farmland, harbors and urban beauty: it is all covered.

-In a few years the metro will continue right to the beach.
-But even then it will be worth getting off at Hoek van Holland Haven and walking the last kilometer yourself, along Berghaven harbour, Queen Emma boulevard and Noorderhoofd pier.
+Since a few years the metro continues right to the beach.
+But nevertheless it’s worth getting off at Hoek van Holland Haven and walking the last kilometer yourself, along Berghaven harbour, Queen Emma boulevard and Noorderhoofd pier.
 After that the route goes along the beach for a while where there is ample opportunity to enjoy a cup of coffee with a fruit snack at one of the beach bars.

 We continue our walk through dunes of recent date; the so-called Van Dixhoorn triangle was created in the 1970s.
 Nowadays it seems as if these dunes have always been there.
 We cross the Hoekse Bosjes, graze the edge of the built-up area and continue our way through the Kapittelduinen.